STARIONGROUP/DEH-BSMI/README.md

 ## License and copyright

-The DEH-BSMI.Tools commandline application is distributed with
+The DEH-BSMI.Tools commandline application is distributed with the APACHE 2.0 License.

 ## Process Flow

 The application takes the following steps:

-1. connects to the selected data source and opens the model/iteration
+  - connects to the selected data source and opens the model/iteration
-1. Generates a requirements sheet that contains a row per requirements
+  - Generates a requirements sheet that contains a row per requirements
-1. Generates per option a requirements sheet according to the BSMI structure:
+  - Generates per option a requirements sheet according to the BSMI structure:
     - Per option generate a nested element tree
     - iterates through the nested element tree
     - find the BSMI parameter per element and when found...
     - find the binary relationship where the source is an element definition and the target is a requirement
     - iterate though the requirements and find the one that is equal to the target in the just found binary relationship
     - store the combined `elementdefinition`-`requirement`-`BSMI` information in a list
     - iterate thriugh the `elementdefinition`-`requirement`-`BSMI` list and generate the excel spreadsheet